Termite Poison and other termite misconceptions. Here we cover the most common ones around:

 In some very very rare cases, termites can be transferred if the Queen is present and it is a very young nest.
 For example we know of one case where an old ironbark post was stored outside and contained a queen and young colony, which then transferred a whole colony to a multi-million dollar renovation.

 Termite Misconception that Termites are tiny and can hardly be seen.

 Subterranean termites are generally as big or bigger than common black ants.

 Termite Misconception that Termites are completely white

 Subterranean termites range in colour from opaque to white to dark brown depending on species and role in the colony.

 Termites do not eat hardwood.

 Subterranean termites have been found eating almost all timber including ironbark and variously treated timber.
-Termites do have preferences for certain timbers at certain conditions but this can vary greatly.
+It is not a termite misconception that termites do have preferences for certain timbers at certain conditions but this can vary greatly.